Pitasi/univrs/articles/rust-server-components.md

 unlisted: true
 ---

-Instead of drowning in the labyrinth of mainstream frameworks like Next.js, I decided to take a wild turn: create my solution in Rust.
+I didn't want to get lost in the maze of popular frameworks like Next.js, so I chose to do something crazy: I wrote my solution in Rust.

-It's still convoluted, but I can lay out the implementation right here in this blog post.
+It's still slightly complex, but I can outline it right here in this blog article.
 Can you say the same for Next.js?

 <dialog
     character=raisehand
     pos=left
-    msg="Are you saying that you built your own version of Next.js?">
+    msg="Do you mean you created your own version of Next.js?">
 </dialog>
 <dialog
     character=bulb
     pos=right
     msg="
-        Not at all!
+        Absolutely not!
+That would need a tremendous amount of work, and I simply worked on it in my spare time.
+I wanted to learn more about Rust and experimented with it by creating something I could use in real
-        That would require an enormous amount of work and I only worked on this in my spare time.
-I wanted to learn more about Rust and played with it building something that I could actually use in real life: a webserver.
+        life: a webserver.
     ">
 </dialog>

-I think of this as the Rust equivalent of [T3 Stack](https://create.t3.gg/).
-I did not implement a framework, I took existing libraries and put some glue in between them.
+I consider this the Rust equivalent of [T3 Stack](https://create.t3.gg/).
+I did not create a framework; instead, I grabbed existing libraries and added some glue between them.

 ## The goal

-I know you're eager to dive in, so let me show you what it looks like.
+I know you're excited to dive in, so let me show you what it looks like.

-This very blog page is rendered by a "Rust Server Component":
+A "Rust Server Component" renders this blog page:

 <image avif="https://assets.anto.pt/articles/rsc/showcase.avif"
     webp="https://assets.anto.pt/articles/rsc/showcase.webp"
     png="https://assets.anto.pt/articles/rsc/showcase.png"></image>

-While the actual content of this article is written in Markdown, with a few custom components I defined:
+While the main text of this blog is written in Markdown, I have added a few unique components:

 <image avif="https://assets.anto.pt/articles/rsc/showcase_md.avif"
     webp="https://assets.anto.pt/articles/rsc/showcase_md.webp"
     png="https://assets.anto.pt/articles/rsc/showcase_md.png"></image>

-I'm pretty excited with the result I achieved, so let's go!
+I'm really pleased with the outcome, so let's go!

 ## Old school server-side rendering

-Remember the good old days when internet pages were just HTML files hitching a ride over the internet?
-Yeah, those days.
-Well, they're not over!
-We've just made it more intricate than a season finale of a soap opera.
-If you're a frontend newbie, you might be fooled into believing that Node, JavaScript, React, or similar tools are a necessity to build a website.
+Remember when internet pages were just HTML files that traveled through the internet?
+Those days, sure.
+Well, they're not over yet!
+We just made it more complicated than a soap show season end.
+If you're new to frontend development, you might be tricked into thinking that you need Node, JavaScript, React, or similar tools to build a website.

-Let's begin our adventure:
+Let us begin our journey:

 <image avif="https://assets.anto.pt/articles/rsc/exc1.avif" webp="https://assets.anto.pt/articles/rsc/exc1.webp" png="https://assets.anto.pt/articles/rsc/exc1.png" ></image>